Buhari: FG to Develop Framework for Mobilising Revenue from Non-oil Sector - THISDAYLIVE

 “These measures have no doubt led to improvement in voluntary tax payment compliance by the citizenry,” he said

-Arising from these applications, he disclosed that N92.67 billion tax liability was declared.
-N34.67 billion had been paid out of declared liability, adding that the outstanding liability of N56.
+He disclosed that N92.67 billion tax liability was declared, while N34.67 billion had been paid out of declared liability, adding that the outstanding liability of N56.
 81 billion will be paid in installments.

 He urged the CITN to check any proven unethical and unprofessional practice by its members as a way of upholding the ethics of the profession in the tax system, adding that government will lend support to professionalism in the Nigerian tax system.

-Also speaking, the 13th President of the CITN Cyril Nwobodo said Nigeria can no longer rely on oil revenue to invest in critical national infrastructure, boost the economy, promote investment and fund governance, hence the need to promote taxation as the most sustainable means of addressing resource mobilization challenge.
+Also speaking, the 13th President of the CITN, Cyril Nwobodo, said Nigeria can no longer rely on oil revenue to invest in critical national infrastructure, boost the economy, promote investment and fund governance, hence the need to promote taxation as the most sustainable means of addressing resource mobilisation challenge.

-“People are not too excited to pay tax, they believe that when they pay tax, it’s not used properly.
-My appeal to citizens of Nigeria is to pay tax so that our government are accountable for good governance.
+“People are not too excited to pay tax; they believe that when they pay tax, it’s not used properly.
+My appeal to citizens of Nigeria is to pay tax so that our government is held accountable for good governance.
 The National Assembly also should pass the executive bill that has been sent to them so that the country can move forward,” he said.